WikiLeaks

 WikiLeaks has won numerous awards and been commended by media organisations, civil society organisations, and world leaders for exposing state and corporate secrets, increasing transparency, assisting freedom of the press, and enhancing democratic discourse while challenging powerful institutions.
 The organisation has been the target of campaigns to discredit it, including aborted ones by Palantir and HBGary.
 WikiLeaks has also had its donation systems interrupted by payment processors.
-As a result, the Wau Holland Foundation helps process WikiLeaks' donations.
+In response, the Wau Holland Foundation helps process WikiLeaks' donations.

 The organisation has been criticised for inadequately curating content and violating personal privacy.
 WikiLeaks has, for instance, revealed Social Security numbers, medical information, credit card numbers and details of suicide attempts.
-News organisations, activists, journalists and former members have also criticised WikiLeaks over allegations of anti-Clinton and pro-Trump bias and a lack of internal transparency.
+News organisations, activists, journalists and former members have criticised WikiLeaks over allegations of anti-Clinton and pro-Trump bias and a lack of internal transparency.
 Some journalists have alleged it had associations with the Russian government.
 Journalists have also criticised the organisation for promotion of conspiracy theories, and what they describe as exaggerated and misleading descriptions of the contents of leaks.
-The US CIA and United States Congress characterised the organisation as a "non-state hostile intelligence service" after the release of CIA tools for hacking consumer electronics in Vault 7.
+The CIA and United States Congress characterised the organisation as a "non-state hostile intelligence service" after the release of CIA tools for hacking consumer electronics in Vault 7.